MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Get brands in an image

 Some brands are visually recognizable from logo's, even when the name of the brand is not displayed.
-The Computer Vision service is trained to identify thousands of well-known brands.
+The Vision service is trained to identify thousands of well-known brands.

 1. In the **AnalyzeImage** function, under the comment **Get brands in the image**, add the following code: